Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

 The QuantizeML toolkit comes with an `analysis <../api_reference/quantizeml_apis.html#analysis>`__ submodule that provides tools to better analyze the impact of quantization on a model.
-Quantization errors and minimal accuracy drops are an expected behavior going from float to integer (8-bit).
+Quantization errors and minor accuracy drops are an expected behavior when going from float to integer (8-bit).
 While no simple and generic solution can be provided to solve larger accuracy issues, the analysis tool can help pinpoint faulty layers or kernels that might be poorly quantized and thus harm accuracy.
 Once the culprit is found, adding regularization or training constraints can help tackle